Tearsheet

 AI Analysis | Feedback

-Peter Vanacker was appointed Chief Executive Officer and a Director of LyondellBasell in 2022.
-Before joining LyondellBasell, he served as President, CEO, and Chairman of the Executive Committee at Neste Corporation, a company focused on renewable products.
-He also held CEO positions at CABB Group GmbH, a fine chemicals producer, and Treofan Group, a manufacturer of polypropylene films.
-Earlier in his career, Vanacker held various roles at Bayer AG, including Executive Vice President and Head of the Global Polyurethanes business and a member of the Executive Committee of Bayer Material Science (now Covestro).
-His international experience includes working in Belgium, Brazil, China, Finland, Germany, and the United States.
-He holds a master's degree in chemical engineering.
+Peter Vanacker is the Chief Executive Officer of LyondellBasell, a role he assumed no later than June 2022.
+He brings over 30 years of industry experience.
+Before joining LyondellBasell, he served as President, CEO, and Chair of the Executive Committee at Neste Corporation, a renewable products company.
+His prior leadership roles also include CEO and Managing Director of CABB Group GmbH, a fine chemicals producer and a spinoff of Clariant, and CEO and Managing Director of Treofan Group, a global manufacturer of polypropylene films.
+Additionally, he held various executive positions at Bayer AG, including Executive Vice President and head of the global polyurethanes business and a member of the executive committee of Bayer Material Science (now Covestro).
+He has worked internationally in Belgium, Brazil, Germany, and the United States.

 AI Analysis | Feedback